 One of the truisms we’ve learned about cooking?
-That things don’t need to be complicated to be delicious.
+Things don’t need to be complicated to be delicious.
 Take this Whipped Goat Cheese With Roasted Sweet Potato Chips Recipe.

 The roast sweet potato recipe in and of itself is a keeper.
 By slicing the sweet potatoes paper-thin, you get crisp oven-baked sweet potato chips that are great on their own and even better with the goat cheese.

 Then, the whipped goat cheese is so much better than just standard, right-out-of-the-refrigerator chèvre.
 It’s like the difference between heavy cream and whipped cream.
 The time in the food processor makes the goat cheese impossibly light and airy.